-The Managing Director is appointed by the Board of Directors and is responsible for the daily management of the company as directed by the Board.
-This means that the Managing Director must focus in particular on recruitment of senior executives, buying and logistics matters, the customer offering, pricing strategy, sales and profitability, marketing, expansion, development of the store network and of online sales, and IT development.
-The Managing Director reports to the Board on H&M's development and makes the necessary preparations for taking decisions on investments, expansion, etc. The role of Managing Director includes contact with the financial market, the media and the authorities.
+The CEO is appointed by the board of directors and is responsible for the daily management of the company as directed by the board.
+This means that the CEO must focus in particular on recruitment of senior executives, buying and logistics matters, the customer offering, pricing strategy, sales and profitability, sustainability matters, marketing, expansion, development of the store network and of online sales, and IT development.
+The CEO reports to the board on H&M's development and makes the necessary preparations for taking decisions on investments, expansion, etc. The role of CEO includes contact with the financial market, the media and the authorities.